eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 isaway <nickname>
 ^^^^^^^^^^^^^^^^^

   Returns: 1 if Eggdrop is currently tracking someone by that nickname is marked 'away' by an IRC server; 0 otherwise.
-IMPORTANT: this command will function properly when used in conjunction with the IRCv3 away-notify capability, if away-notify is available and negotiated with the IRC server (if you didn't add this to your config file, it likely isn't enabled).
-Without the away-notify capability negotiated with the IRC server, this command may not be accurate.
-For best results without the away-notify capability enabled, use 'resetchan <channel> w' on a channel the user is on to refresh the channel list.
-This will obtain the current away status for the user.
+IMPORTANT: this command is only reliable on its own when the IRCv3 away-notify capability is available and negotiated with the IRC server (if you didn't add this to your config file, it likely isn't enabled- you can confirm using the ``cap`` Tcl command).
+To use this command without the away-notify capability negotiated, use 'resetchan <channel> a' on a channel the user is on to refresh the channel list.
+This will refresh the current away status for the user stored by Eggdrop.

   Module: irc